kyma-project/kyma/docs/asset-store/docs/03-03-minio-gateway.md

 type: Details
 ---

 The whole concept of the Asset Store relies on Minio as the storage solution.
-It supports the Kyma's manifesto and the "batteries included" rule by providing you with this on-premise solution by default.
+It supports Kyma's manifesto and the "batteries included" rule by providing you with this on-premise solution by default.

 Depending on the usage scenario, you can:
 - Use Minio for local development.